-For the opening of the aFRR capacity market, a daily procurement with blocks of 4 hours will be put in place.
+For the opening of the aFRR capacity market, a daily procurement will be put in place.
 By going from a weekly to a daily procurement with a lead time of one day, aFRR providers should be able to better forecast available aFRR capacity and henceforth increase available volumes and lower entry barrier for new technologies.
 Today, BSPs offer mostly symmetrical volumes for aFRR.
 By opening of the aFRR market to non-CIPU, asymmetrical offers will become more regular.